sled-rs/sled-rs.github.io/perf.md

 ## frequency scaling

-The first thing to know about real CPUs is that they constantly shift their frequencies to use less power and generate less heat while meeting demand.
+CPUs constantly shift their frequencies to use less power and generate less heat while meeting demand.
 This has major implications for measurements.
 Many people run a workload, record some latency stats, make a change, run the workload again, and record the new stats.
 It is a mistake to assume that the delta between the two measurements is explained by whatever code changed in-between.
 Often, changes that may cause the compiler to spend more effort performing optimizations will cause frequency scaling to kick in to a greater extent before the workload under measurement gets a chance to run, causing the CPU to run the new workload at a diminished frequency, and making it appear to perform worse.

 Frequency scaling must be accounted for in your performance analysis.
 We must take multiple measurements.